 The Impressive Vasa battleship was supposed to be a brilliant addition to the Swedish Imperial fleet back in the early 16th century.
 Unfortunately, it sank in 1628, while it was on its maiden voyage.

 Centuries later a salvage operation took place in 1961.
 Now the battleship turned into a fabulous museum, 95 percent of which is entirely original.

-With more than one million visitors per year, Vasa museum is the most visited museum in Sweden, which seems is absolutely righteous to be.
+With more than one million visitors per year, the Vasa Museum is the most visited museum in Sweden, which seems is absolutely righteous to be.